 Sand and Snow uses affiliate links to give to great deals and savings for products we endorse and support.
 Yes, we also may receive a small commission, too.

 If you’re planning on attending on October 31st, get your tickets super early – it’s generally the first night to sell out!
 If you’re looking for discounts, you’ll find them for Annual Passholders early in the party season, but you can save with Undercover Tourist as well and honestly, it’s the only third party seller we trust.
-Save $8 on Mickey’s Not So Scary Halloween Party ticket!
+Save up to $19 on Mickey’s Not So Scary Halloween Party tickets!

 Yes, tickets for Mickey’s Not-So-Scary Halloween Party (MNSSHP) tell you that the party is from 7pm to midnight.
 While that’s five hours to get your fun on, you can add three hours to the beginning of the ticket.
 Magic Kingdom turnstiles will start taking tickets beginning at 4pm, giving you three hours to eat, take photos, even hop on a few rides.